CircArgs/resume/resume.md

 ### <span>Data Science Consultant: Travelers - Claim Research</span> <span>October 2017 -- April 2019</span>
 - Design and test Python machine learning models implemented using the Model as a Service (MaaS) delivery framework for real-time cloud-hosted integration into current business workflow
-- Use advanced tools and platforms, including Hadoop, Spark, Python, and SAS, to perform exploratory data analysis to determine business viability
+- Use advanced tools and platforms, including AWS, Spark, Python, and SAS, to perform exploratory data analysis to determine business viability
-- Lead classes of 15+ participants to teach Python and general practices for developing machine learning models
+- Lead classes of 15+ participants to teach software development best practices with respect to machine learning modelling development and testing

 ## Public Company Projects